Home > Analyses > Financial Services > Citigroup Inc.

 Stock Price Action Analysis

-The following weekly chart illustrates Citigroup Inc.’s stock price movements over the past 12 months, highlighting key fluctuations and trend phases:
+The following weekly chart illustrates Citigroup Inc.’s stock price movement and volatility over the past 12 months:

 Trend Analysis